List of Justified characters: Robert Quarles

 Robert Quarles (played by Neal McDonough) is the adopted son of Theo Tonin, who comes to Harlan with ambitious plans to expand Detroit's drug empire.
-His preferred weapon is a subcompact pistol chambered in .32 ACP which he mounts on a rail to his left forearm, it is revealed he got the idea for it after being forced to watch Taxi Driver as a child.
+His preferred weapon is a subcompact pistol chambered in .32 ACP which he mounts on a rail to his left forearm; it is revealed he got the idea for it after being forced to watch Taxi Driver as a child.
 Quarles is a troubled man, revealed to have been heavily abused and sold by his father into the sex trade at a very young age to support his father's addictions.
 He was rescued by Theo Tonin and allowed to kill his father at age 14.
 This leaves him with lasting scars and psychological problems causing him to abduct and abuse other young men, much to the displeasure of Theo and fellow Detroit Mob members such as Wynn Duffy.
 As he works to expand his reach in Kentucky he crosses paths with both Boyd Crowder and Ellstin Limehouse.
 After suffering numerous defeats at the hand of Boyd and indebting himself to Limehouse he has lost all good faith with Theo and Detroit.
 He is cut off from Detroit and a hit squad is sent after him.
-Quarles manages to avoid them and offers to buy his way back home, Theo demands $500,000 for the clean slate.
+After Quarles manages to avoid them and offers to buy his way back home, Theo demands $500,000 for the clean slate.
 To get the cash Quarles kidnaps a family and extorts Raylan to get him to Limehouse who has enough money to get Quarles home.
-While collecting the money one of Ellstins henchmen shoots Quarles in the gut and Limehouse chops off his left arm with a meat cleaver.
+While collecting the money one of Ellstin's henchmen shoots Quarles in the gut and Limehouse chops off his left arm with a meat cleaver.
 While he lies on the ground bleeding profusely he reveals to Raylan that it was in fact Arlo who shot and killed Tom Bergen.
-Whether or not he survives is never fully addressed though in Season 4 Limehouse mentions the last time men from Detroit came to Nobles a man lost his arm.
+Whether or not he survives is never fully addressed though in season 4 Limehouse mentions the last time men from Detroit came to Nobles a man lost his arm.